| CloserLook > John > John 17:1-26 |

 Under

-Old Testament Law, the priests where required to wash thoroughly there before
+Old Testament Law, the priests were required to wash thoroughly there before

 entering the tabernacle to do service for God.